lfernandez93/voicerecog/README.md

 VoiceRecognition with sphinx and java.

-and old project developed when i was in the college.
+an old project developed when i was in the college.